-Sub-Category 1:
+Category 1: Sub-Category 1:

-01010 case management
+01 Case Management 01010 case management

-Sub-Category 2:
+Category 2: Sub-Category 2:

-Sub-Category 3:
+Category 3: Sub-Category 3:

+Service Definition (Scope):

-Sub-Category 4:
+Category 4: Sub-Category 4:

 Supports Coordination is a critical service that involves the primary functions of locating, coordinating, and monitoring needed services and supports for participants.
-This includes locating, coordinating and monitoring needed services and supports when a participant is admitted to a nursing home or a hospital for less than 30 days.
+This includes locating, coordinating and monitoring needed services and supports when a participant is admitted to a nursing home for less than 30 days or an acute care hospital for any duration of time.